 In this tutorial you will learn about creating and using Atomik Roundtrip rulesets, for formatting many different kinds of text in QuarkXPress.

 A ruleset maps QuarkXPress styling elements to XML elements, so that when those elements are imported into QuarkXPress, they are automatically formatted.
 You are not required to use rulesets with Atomik Roundtrip, and if you don’t use a ruleset, the imported text will be given the styling of the text already in the box to which it was dragged.

 The key stages in this tutorial are:

-The objective of this tutorial is to show how Atomik Roundtrip can be used as an active participant in an XML workflow.
+The objective of this tutorial is to provide an overview of how rulesets can be used to apply styling in QuarkXPress.

 In this tutorial we have: